plomgrading/plom/doc/source/identifying_papers.rst

 ---------------------------

 1. Open the manager tool.
 "Progress" -> "ID progress".
-2. Click "Select ID rectangle".
+2. Optionally, adjust the top/bottom crop values, either manually or by clicking "Select interactively".
 3. Click "Run predictions".
 4. Wait "a while" (maybe a minute or two) and click "Refresh Prediction list".